 Thank you for the opportunity to serve.
 Let’s address your concerns, beginning with the process of recovery a betrayed partner goes through after infidelity.
 You see, just like grief, recovery after infidelity does have its stages and symptoms.
 Your wife, for example, appears to have gone into “fixer-upper mode”, where in the aftermath of the discovery, a couple’s first reaction is to find what went wrong and fix it as soon as possible.
 People who react like this will instantly go into counseling, have lots of sex, start doing a lot of the things they didn’t have time to do before.
 The intensity and emotions run high as they try everything to fix the situation.
 The challenge is that you can’t really sustain that fixer-upper mode for long… because the problems can’t be fixed fast enough.
-So eventually, they run out of energy… and that’s when it becomes apparent that recovery is not a sprint — it’s more a marathon.
+So, eventually, they run out of energy… and that’s when it becomes apparent that recovery is not a sprint — it’s more of a marathon.

 The moment this reality dawns…

-…some people go through a process of discouragement, a feeling of hopelessness and debilitating doubts on whether they can or are able to recover from this.
+Some people go through a process of discouragement, a feeling of hopelessness and debilitating doubts on whether they can or are able to recover from this.
 And if the doubts persist, they may eventually move into resistance and become uncooperative with the recovery efforts.

 What’s happening here?

 To help you understand, let’s take a note from the video gaming industry.
-Today’s video game designers are in a constant battle to achieve the perfect balance between making a video game easy enough for the player to keep on going, yet challenging enough to engage the player so he doesn’t get bored — but not so challenging that the player becomes discouraged and loses faith in his own ability to win.
+Today’s video game designers are in a constant battle to achieve the perfect balance between making a video game easy enough for the player to keep on going, yet challenging enough to engage the player, so he doesn’t get bored — but not so challenging that the player becomes discouraged and loses faith in his own ability to win.
 Why?
-Because they know, we humans are only motivated to play games we believe we can win, and the moment we believe that we’re doing something “in vain,” then we tend to abandon it.
+Because they know we humans are only motivated to play games we believe we can win, and the moment we believe that we’re doing something “in vain,” then we tend to abandon it.

 Now here’s the connection between this and your wife’s process…